 Another example:

-• Assess: in each of my stories, what was the satisfying piece of it?
-What was satisfying about it?
+Assess: in each of my stories, what was the meaningful piece of it?
+What was the satisfying part?

 Do not look for any patterns!
 During this stage, it’s imperative that you look at each story in and of itself.